-Life insurance business is the business where a company accepts the transfer of risks from the public and the business sector and bears a responsibility under the law to pay compensation for damage under an insurance contract in consideration for premiums.
-To ensure that the company will be able to allocate insurance reserves sufficient for its obligations to creditors under the insurance contracts, the company must invest in appropriate assets to gain adequate return and consistent with its existing obligations.
-For the company with a capability and has adequate operation systems, personnel and resources, it may operate other businesses apart from life insurance business in order to seek additional income.
+Non-life insurance business is the business where a company accepts the transfer of risks from the public and the business sector and bears a responsibility under the law to pay compensation for damage under an insurance contract in consideration for premiums.
+To ensure that the company will be able to allocate insurance reserve that is sufficient for its obligations to creditors under the insurance contracts, the company must invest in appropriate assets to generate returns that are adequate and consistent with its existing obligations.
+For the company with a capability and has adequate operation systems, personnel and resources, it may operate other businesses apart from nonlife insurance business in order to seek additional income.
 In doing so, the company must take due care such that the operations of other businesses will not cause damage or become an obstacle to the company's ordinary course of business.
-Consequently, a life insurance company's investment and operation of other businesses are considered important transactions for the operation and security of the company, which the board of directors must take this into consideration when determining investment and other businesses policies and establishing an enterprise risk management policy.
-The board of directors must also monitor and control the company's investment and operation of other businesses to ensure that the company's operation is appropriate and in compliance with all relevant laws and that it is consistent with the company's obligations, capability of operation systems and the expertise of personnel.
+Consequently, the company's investment in, and operation of, other businesses are considered important transactions for the operation and security of the company, which the board of directors must take this into consideration when determining investment and other businesses policies and establishing an enterprise risk management policy.
+The board of directors must also monitor and control the company's investment in and operation of other businesses to ensure that the company's operation is appropriate and in compliance with all relevant laws and that it is consistent with the company's obligations, capability of operation systems and the expertise of personnel.

-By virtue of section 28 of the Life Insurance Act, B.E.
-2535 (1992), section 3(2) of the Insurance Commission Act, B.E.
-2550 (2007), and the resolutions of Insurance Commission Meetings No. 5/2013 on 22 March 2013, 8/2013 on 28 June 2013 and 9/2013 on 19 July 2013, the Insurance Commission hereby issues the following notification:
+By virtue of sections 27 and 28 of the Non-life Insurance Act, B.E.
+2535 (1992), as amended by the Non-Life Insurance Act (No. 2), B.E.
+2551 (2008), section 3 (1) of the Insurance Commission Act, B.E.
+2550 (2007), and the resolutions of Insurance Commission Meetings Nos.
+5/2013 on 22 March 2013, 8/2013 on 28 June 2013 and 9/2013 on 19 July 2013, the Insurance Commission hereby issues the following notification:

-Clause 1 This notification shall be called the "Notification of the Insurance Commission Re: Investment in Other Businesses of Life Insurance Companies, B.E.
+Clause 1 This notification shall be called the "Notification of the Insurance Commission Re: Investment in Other Businesses of Non-Life Insurance Companies, B.E.
 2556 (2013)."

-Clause 2 This Notification shall come into force on the date following its publication in the Government Gazette.
+Clause 2 This notification shall come into force on the date following its publication in the Government Gazette.